szabogabor91/gimlet-website/src/docs/how-to-rollback.md

 ## Roll back

 Once you identified the broken release, roll back to the preceding one.
-GimletD will revert all gitops commits made after the desired release.
+Gimlet will revert all gitops commits made after the desired release.

 ```
 gimlet release rollback --env staging --app my-app --to c8d8c1d192